PRBonn/cinderella-geometric-animations/README.md

 # Requirements

-Some expalantions in `Cinderella-Animations-local-pdf` refer to the [Collected Notes]{https://www.ipb.uni-bonn.de/html/staff/WolfgangFoerstner/collectednotes_v2/main-Lecturenotes.pdf}, which requires you are online.
+Some explanations in `Cinderella-Animations-local-pdf` refer to the [Collected Notes](https://www.ipb.uni-bonn.de/html/staff/WolfgangFoerstner/collectednotes_v2/main-Lecturenotes.pdf), which requires you are online.

 # Licence

 You may use and modify all files.
-Especially, you may call the *.cdy-files using the [Cinderella software]{https://beta.cinderella.de/} and adapt the geometric constructions or the scripts according to your needs.
+Especially, you may call the *.cdy-files using the [Cinderella software](https://beta.cinderella.de/) and adapt the geometric constructions or the scripts according to your needs.
 You may translate or modify the accompanying text.
 When presenting or publishing modifications, please, use the citation below.